 - Try selling on eBay, Etsy or Craigslist.
 Many people start online when they’re looking for something unique like African art.
 They may not know where to go to look for it at a physical store, so they may start online.
 Try to keep some of your art pieces always available on these sites.

-- Set up a booth at a flea market or festival!
-Artwork sells well at these venues, and gives you the chance to find new customers as well!
+- Set up a booth at a flea market or festival.
+Artwork sells well at these venues, and gives you the chance to find new customers.
+Get a free E-Book on festivals here

 Top 3 Sellers